malaonline/Server/README.md

 3. `git commit -m 'Your commit messages.'`
 4. `git push -u origin dev`
 5. On bitbucket, create a pull request

-### To Synchronize with Upstream

-Your forked repo auto synchronizes with upstream, so you just need `git pull origin dev`.

 ### Dev server